 You’ll be meeting people, learning new things, getting inspired and thinking – ah!
 If only I had a pen to jot that down.

 So, go old school, bring a pen and paper.
 You’ll leave with a notebook full of ideas, learning and inspiration.

 Brush up on your networking skills

-There are plenty of breaks and moments to meet new people throughout the day and it’s so buzzy it won’t even feel like ‘networking’.
-Just a good conversation about all the brilliant speakers and talks you’re looking forward to, or have heard, throughout the day.
+There are plenty of breaks and moments to meet new people throughout the day, and it’s so buzzy it won’t even feel like ‘networking’.
+Just good conversation about all the brilliant speakers and sessions you’re looking forward to, or have heard, throughout the day.

 Let people know you’ll be coming to Brighton Summit before the day, so you know who to keep an eye out for.

 Not something to do before the Summit, but it’s worth slipping in a reminder.
 We’ve heard so many stories of business relationships that have gone well beyond the day itself (check out our Born at Brighton Summit blog for FOMO inspiration).

 Collect those business cards, have brilliant conversations – but don’t forget the follow-up.
 The Chamber team usually do theirs sat in a dark room, recovering from the post-Summit adrenaline rush.

 Last but certainly not least – come with an open mind